 Despite being closed, it still stands just at the roadside of a highway in Bukedea district eastern Uganda in teso region.
 Caltex, known world wide as a fuel station closed operation years back.
-In this picture, it is has bee seen standing out here for years.
-Even when the building besides it has been slightly rehabilitated
+It has been here for years.
+Even when the building close to it has been slightly rehabilitated

 When was the last time you encountered with a bee ?
 What was your experience like?
 Coming closer to it is an experience that can be unforgettable most especially if you provoked it.